-Yahad-In Unum is well on our way toward accomplishing our goal of 20 field investigations in 2018.
-Read the detailed report of our first eight investigations in Eastern Europe: Poland 20, Ukraine 52, Romaina 9, Ukraine 53, Russia 21, Poland 21, Ukraine 54, and Poland 22.
+Yahad-In Unum is proud to have accomplished our goal of 20 field investigations in 2018.
+Read the detailed report of our all twenty investigations in Eastern Europe: Ukraine, Poland, Romaina, Russia, Belarus, Lithuania, Latvia, and Slovakia.

 This field report from our executive director, Bob Aronson, documents his journey with Dr. Bill Goldstein (Detroit) as they spend five days on location with the Yahad-In Unum team in Poland.
 They visit the killing sites of unknown murdered souls, interview some of the last witnesses, and marvel at the dedication of the men and women executing this important work.
 Bob's first person account of his experience is chilling, meaningful, and proves the deep urgency of our investigations.